Small Self

 These 10 items formed a highly reliable index of the small self (α = .89) and were summed and averaged.

-Piff et al. detail the psychometric construction of the small self index, unifying self-diminishment and perceived vastness into a single validated measure.
+Piff et al. detail a validated ten-item psychometric index of the small self, combining self-diminishment and perceived vastness items into a reliable composite measure.

 Piff, Paul K., Awe, the Small Self, and Prosocial Behavior, 2015supporting